guryanov-junior/5-points/README.md

 </br>

-## Правила
+## The rules

-- #### В игре учавствуют 2 игрока. У каждого из них свой цвет отметок
+- #### The game is played by 2 players.
+Each one has its own marking color

-- #### Игроки ходят по очереди и могут мешать друг другу, ставя свои точки после точек другого игрока
+- #### Players take turns and can interrupt with each other by placing their dots after the other player's dots

 </br>